scrapy/scrapy/docs/faq.rst

             o.crawler = crawler
             return o

-Scrapy command line tool has some backwards compatibility in place to still support the old import mechanism (with a deprecation warning), but this mechanism may not work if you use Scrapy differently (for example, as a library).
+Scrapy command line tool has some backwards compatibility in place to support the old import mechanism (with a deprecation warning), but this mechanism may not work if you use Scrapy differently (for example, as a library).

 .. _user agents: http://en.wikipedia.org/wiki/User_agent
 .. _LIFO: http://en.wikipedia.org/wiki/LIFO